Exhibition series in the Cabinet: Sophie Lindner, Neozoon, Andrea Grützner

 At the heart of Lindner's "Environment Observatory" is the question of the relationship between man and the cosmos in the context of science and art.
 Artistic-speculative appropriation practices of world views and paradigms for a newly conceived planet-human relationship in the age of the Anthropocene are put up for discussion.
 The artistic figures she has developed, such as the "Spiritual Astronaut" or the "Planetary Nurses", are concerned with the well-being of planetary relationships when they attempt to make the interaction and relationship between humans and the Earth visible and tangible in all its forms.
 As proxies or representatives of a new knowing entity, they plant fruit trees or keep an eye out for the planetary.
 Ultimately, Sophie Lindner sees her artistic practice as a continuation of concepts of the cosmological, which she translates anecdotally and poetically into object arrangements and performative participatory formats.

 The fascination with planet Earth and outer space is ancient.
 Even in pre-ancient times, cosmology played a central role in gaining a better understanding of our own habitat and the universe.
 The objects and educational charts from the Astronomical-Geodetic Collection, the Cartographic Collection and the Hermann Krone Collection provide a brief insight into the instruments and materials used in science and (academic) education.
-However, the teaching objects were primarily used to make the cosmos accessible to people and were not intended to depict a relational relationship in the sense of "thinking planetarily" (Claus Leggewie).
+However, the teaching objects were primarily used to make the cosmos accessible to people and were not intended to depict a relational relationship in the sense of "planetary thinking" (Claus Leggewie).

 Sophie Lindner (*1990 in Jena, lives and works in Leipzig) studied from 2011 to 2017 at the Dresden University of Fine Arts (HfBK Dresden) in the class of Prof. Ulrike Grossarth and has been a master student of Prof. Stefanie Wenner since 2024.
 Lindner is a member of the collective CindyCat, a free union of cultural workers (https://cindycat.net).
 She currently works as an artistic lecturer at the HfBK Dresden.
-Her works have been shown in numerous exhibitions and performed as part of lecture performances; she has received several sponsorship awards, including from the Liebelt Foundation in Hamburg.
+Her works have been shown in numerous exhibitions and performed as part of lecture performances; she has received several sponsorship awards, including from the Liebelt Foundation Hamburg.

-November 2025 to March 2026
+December 5, 2025 to January 29, 2026

 #3 Andrea Grützner

-March to July 2026
+March until July 2026